ankitthakur/CoreDataPreference/README.md

 **Dependencies:**
 'EncryptedCoreData'

-Its a framework, so just drag and drop the framework.
+Just drag and drop the framework.